21atalia/core-code-from-scratch-readme/Repository/Week1.md

 ### _Week challenges (Wednesday)_

-1. Your date of birth in the matrix?
+_1. Your date of birth in the matrix?_
 ```js
 1993 / 2 = 996 R 1
 996 / 2 = 498 R 0